prjseal/PasswordGenerator/Readme.md

 ## Basic usage

-See below or play around with it in [Dotnetfiddle](https://dotnetfiddle.net/U8TLQA)
+See examples below or try them out now in your browser using [Dotnetfiddle](https://dotnetfiddle.net/Q0hMlU)

 ```javascript
 // By default, all characters available for use and a length of 16